-Question: What information comes from the A Church Near You (ACNY) website onto the Parish Landing Page within the PGS website?
+Question: What information comes from the A Church Near You (ACNY) website/database onto the Parish Landing Page within the PGS website?

-Answer: The following aspects of information are 'pulled' from the ACNY website:
+Answer: The following aspects of information are 'pulled' from the church data linked to the ACNY website:

 - The main photo/image